umbrellait-maksim-baevskiy/all-in-one-seo-pack/CONTRIBUTING.md

 Smaller changes like updating README's etc. don't need to use the full workflow, a direct PR or sometimes even a commit into `master` is fine.
 However, most code changes undergo the suggested workflow which is described in more detail [below](#development-workflow).

-> Note: VersionPress is not the easiest WordPress project to contribute to at the moment.
-Some things are hard in nature (VersionPress is a lot more complex than most other WP plugins), some we try to continually improve (simplifying [Dev-Setup](./docs/Dev-Setup.md), marking issues as `good-first-bug`'s etc.).
-Any help on this front is always appreciated!

 The following discusses some of the important details if you want to contribute.

 ### Core values

 - **We care about user / dev experience**.
 Everything that is outward-facing, be it a user interface, developer API or a file format, must be carefully designed for usability and usefulness.
 We invest our energy to save it for the others.
 - **We care about code quality**.
 Bad code is a liability, not an asset.
 We value tests, review each other's code and try to make it good and clean.
 - **We try to be pragmatic**.
-While we care about quality, the main thing for VersionPress and its users is to move forward.
+While we care about quality, the main thing for All in One SEO Pack and its users is to move forward.
 We're always looking for the right balance.

 ### Our development process

-**Major versions** (1.0, 2.0 etc.) are released every few months.
-Each major version has a [corresponding milestone](https://github.com/versionpress/versionpress/milestones/) and issues are assigned to it by the core team.
+**Major versions** (2.0, 2.1 etc.) are released every few months.
+Each major version has a [corresponding milestone](https://github.com/semperfiwebdesign/all-in-one-seo-pack/milestones/) and issues are assigned to it by the core team.
 Issues not assigned to any milestone are in a backlog – we want to do them one day but there's no immediate plans yet.

 **Issues** are the most important tool to plan and manage almost everything around VersionPress:

 - We create them for new features, bugs, improvements or even larger things like planning documents. **We strongly prefer issues over wiki** or other documents as they are actionable and time-framed.
-- [This set of **labels**](https://github.com/versionpress/versionpress/wiki/Issues#labels) is used to categorize issues.
+- [This set of **labels**](https://github.com/semperfiwebdesign/all-in-one-seo-pack/wiki/Issues#labels) is used to categorize issues.
 - Issues go through **four states**: 'open', 'in progress', 'in review' and 'closed'.
 There's an [**overv.io board**](https://overv.io/workspace/JanVoracek/cautious-tarsier/) board to visualize that.
 Also, overv.io helps us set priorities – tickets higher up will be worked on first.

-Regarding **branches**, the current release being worked on is **`master`**.
-It is hence inherently unsafe, even though we do our best to keep it in a good shape.
+Regarding **branches**, the current release being worked on is **`development`**.
+It is hence inherently unsafe, even though we do our best to keep it in a good shape. **`Master`** is typically relatively stable.

-**There's a long-running branch** for every major release named `1.x`, `2.x` etc. in case a fix needs to go there.
-Merging / cherry picking between `master` and long-running branches is always a bit tricky, see e.g. [this blog post](http://blogs.atlassian.com/2013/11/the-essence-of-branch-based-workflows/); generally, merge from older to newer (`1.x` -> `2.x` -> `master`), never the other way around.
-At the same time, we generally only want to support the latest and greatest and especially during the Early Access period, we don't care that much about the older releases.

-We have quite a large **test suite** and every major feature usually has some tests around it, from small unit tests to large, Selenium-based functional tests.
-Please see [Testing](./docs/Testing.md) for more info.

 ### Development workflow